Brake Pads, Brake Shoes And Linings: All Sources Of Asbestos Exposure

 Historically, most brake pads, brake shoes and linings were manufactured with asbestos.
 Although asbestos is not used in the production of these auto parts today, millions of brake components in automobiles and sitting on shelves carry the deadly substance.

-If you or someone close to you has suffered due to exposure to asbestos, it is important to consult with an experienced asbestos litigation attorney.
+If you or someone close to you has suffered mesothelioma due to exposure to asbestos, it is important to consult with an experienced mesothelioma litigation attorney.
 At Wallace & Graham, P.A., we handle a wide range of asbestos and mesothelioma cases for clients from North Carolina, throughout the Southeast and nationwide.
 We work fast to get clients properly diagnosed and qualified for medical coverage.
 Call 888-698-9975 to get started.

 The Dangers of Asbestos in Brake Pads